Júpiter Leonés: Definite union with the Cultural

 In these 60's Cultural and Jupiter were at the same time being Next to the Ponferradina the "gallitos" of our group of Third.
 In 1970 with Ángel Panero to the front of the Cultural in Second Division contacts were resumed to reconvert to Jupiter in filial, condition that will have until 1974 when it happens to belong of form officially to the structure of the club, happening to call "Cultural Promesas".

 During these years 60 and 70 Cultural and Jupiter were united even in the smallest details; There were card modalities to be members of both clubs, discounts, games that were played in a row, training and preseason joint and what they liked most in the hobby: it was usual for the Cultural to coincide outside the home the day that Jupiter did As local, so that both parties were put at the same time so that, while the fans saw the Jupiter, they would listen by the radio the party of the Cultural.

 It is worth noting that in the 1985/86 season the Cultural and Cultural de León play in the third division.
-The subsidiary makes an exceptional campaign under the orders of Arlindo Cuesta.
+The subsidiary makes a campaign under the orders of Arlindo Cuesta.
 Winning the majors in the go 2-0 and tying in the return with a few steps to overflow.
 The lineup of Carlos, Pin, Tobi, Roberto, Paquito, Raúl, Cacharrón, Javi, Losada, Canseco and Pachi will be remembered.